+This condition, which characterizes the constant-valued conditional setting, is satisfied for the applications in this paper, since $X$ is a space of parameter values that are unknown but fixed; the condition simplifies the statements of the conditional filtering algorithms which are more complicated if the condition is dropped.
+The general case where this condition is dropped is discussed in \cite{lloyd-empirical-beliefs}.

-After each action is performed and each observation is received, the definition of $\mu_n(h_n)$ needs to be updated to a modified definition for $\mu_{n+1}(h_{n+1})$ at the next time step by the filtering process.
-Stochastic filtering is the process of tracking the empirical belief $\mu_n(h_n)$ over time.
-For this process, a transition model and an observation model are needed.
+After an action is performed and an observation is received, the definition of $\lambda x.\mu_n(h_n, x)$ needs to be updated to a modified definition $\lambda x.\mu_{n+1}(h_{n+1}, x)$ at the next time step by the filtering process.
+Stochastic filtering in the conditional case is the process of tracking the empirical belief $\lambda x.\mu_n(h_n, x)$ over time.
+For this process, a transition schema and an observation schema are needed; here are their definitions.